 - O3.
 Application Package.
 The operator must submit a complete application package, for each separate surface-mine or mine panel, before the reclamation plan will be approved.
 Separate surface-mines are individual, physically disconnected operations.
-A complete application package consists of: (4 11 19)() - a.
+A complete application package consists of: (4 11 19)(\\\\\) - a.
 An application provided by the director; (7-1-98) - b.
 A map or maps of the proposed mining operation which includes the information required under Subsection 069.034; (7.1.98)( - c.
 A reclamation plan, in map and narrative form, which includes the information required under

-Subsection 0 69.04 05 ; and (3 30 06) () An out-of-state operator shall designate an in-state agent authorized to a emergency that requires an action or actions to prevent environmental damagent will be notified as well. e.
-The correct fee listed in Section 068 of these rules. () Map Requirements .
-A vicinity map shall be prepared on standard Unite even and one-half (7.5) minute quadrangle maps or equivalent.
-A map of the shall be of sufficient scale to show: • a. conjunction abandonment The location of existing roads, access, and main haul roads to be con with the surface mining operation and the approximate dates for constrt; b. one thousand The approximate location and names, if known, of drainages, streams, cr (1,000) feet of the surface mining operation; reeks, or water bodies within (3.30.06)( c. a legal descri The approximate boundaries of the lands to be utilized in the surface-naption to the quarter-quarter section; nining operations, including d. the surface m The approximate boundaries and acreage of the lands that will become nining operation during the first year of operations; e affected land as a result of (3 30 06)() e. chemicals tha The currently planned storage locations of fuel, equipment maintenant will be utilized in the surface mining operation; ance products, wastes, and (3-30-06)( f. topsoil storag The currently planned location and configuration of pits, overburden pige, wash plant ponds and sediment ponds that will be utilized; les, crusher reject materials, (3-30-06) g.
-Scaled cross-sections by length and height showing surface profiles pri- or to mining; and (7-1-98) h.
-A surface and mineral control or ownership map of appropriate scale for or boundary identification; (7-1-98) 05. and include t Reclamation Plan Requirements .
-Reclamation plans must be submitted the following: ed in map and narrative form (3-30-06) Where surface waters are likely to be impacted and when requested nd assessing foreseeable, site-specific nonpoint sources of water quality im the BMPs the operator will use to control such impacts during surface mining pacts upon adjacent surface b. reclamation; Scaled cross-sections by length and height, showing planned surface te profiles and slopes after (3-30-06) c.
-Roads to be reclaimed; (7-1-98) d. species, hand and mulching A plan for revegetation of affected lands including soil types, slope lling of topsoil or other growth medium, time of planting, method of planting g rates; ۵ The planned reclamation of wash plant or sediment ponds: (3-30-06)
+Subsection 069.
+4 05 ; and (3-30-06) () An out-of-state operator shall designate an in-state agent authorized to act on bargency that requires an action or actions to prevent environmental damage, bot will be notified as well. e.
+The correct fee listed in Section 068 of these rules. ( ) Map Requirements .
+A vicinity map shall be prepared on standard United Stat and one-half (7.5) minute quadrangle maps or equivalent.
+A map of the propall be of sufficient scale to show: a. conjunction with abandonment; The location of existing roads, access, and main haul roads to be constructed the surface mining operation and the approximate dates for construction b. one thousand (1,0 The approximate location and names, if known, of drainages, streams, creeks, (200) feet of the surface-mining operation; or water bodies within (3 30 06)( c. a legal descriptio The approximate boundaries of the lands to be utilized in the surface-mining n to the quarter-quarter section; operations, including (3-30-06)() d. the surface minin The approximate boundaries and acreage of the lands that will become affect g operation during the first year of operations; red land as a result of (3 30 06)() e. chemicals that wi The currently planned storage locations of fuel, equipment maintenance partial be utilized in the surface mining operation; oroducts, wastes, and (3-30-06)( f. topsoil storage, w The currently planned location and configuration of pits, overburden piles, cruvash plant ponds and sediment ponds that will be utilized; usher reject materials, (3-30-06) g.
+Scaled cross-sections by length and height showing surface profiles prior to n nining; and (7-1-98) h.
+A surface and mineral control or ownership map of appropriate scale for bound dary identification; (7-1-98) 05. and include the fo Reclamation Plan Requirements .
+Reclamation plans must be submitted in mollowing: ap and narrative form (3-30-06) Where surface waters are likely to be impacted and when requested by the ssessing foreseeable, site-specific nonpoint sources of water quality impacts uMPs the operator will use to control such impacts during surface mining and re ipon adjacent surface b. reclamation; Scaled cross-sections by length and height, showing planned surface prof iles and slopes after (3-30-06) c.
+Roads to be reclaimed; (7-1-98) d. species, handling and mulching rat A plan for revegetation of affected lands including soil types, slopes, pred of topsoil or other growth medium, time of planting, method of planting and, es; e.
+The planned reclamation of wash plant or sediment ponds; (3-30-06)